learn-co-curriculum/dsc-html-css-scraping-recap-v2-1/README.md

 ## Introduction

-In this section you learned a lot about web pages and how to exploit their structure for your own web scraping purposes.
-Take this opportunity to briefly review some of the key take aways from the section.
+In this section, you learned a lot about web pages and how to exploit their structure for your own web scraping purposes.
+Take this opportunity to briefly review some of the key takeaways from the section.

 ## Objectives